cartogram/rnd-summit-web-workshop/Step 2: New Section.md

 We want to add types here, `CMD` + click on the formState type and we see that the FormDetails of type FormDetails and we can import that from the FormState package.
 This type is call a generic.

+> ### Typescript Generic
-Generic is a way to make reusable components in typescript.
+> Generic is a way to make reusable components in typescript.
 You often need generic if you would like a single type (shape) that worked over a range of types.
 A generics type can accept a numbers of type parameter and output a type at the time the user consume the type.
 You will often see this type use in many of the community library typing.

 Lets start by declaring an interface for Fields, this should contain all the key and value types of our fields.